Massapequa Foreclosure Defense Lawyer

 - Lack of Personal Jurisdiction: Contesting the court's authority over the defendant based on improper service or other jurisdictional issues.

 If you're facing foreclosure, don't navigate it alone.
-Contact James J. Quail & Associates, PC, today to schedule a consultation and explore your options.
+Contact James J. Quail & Associates, PC online or call (516) 246-2449 today to schedule a consultation with our foreclosure lawyer in Nassau County.

 Your Rights During Foreclosure: Understanding the Process